 Linn-Benton Community College received initial accreditation in 1972.
-Its accreditation was reaffirmed in 1982, 1992, 2002, and 2008.
 In 2010, the Commission revised its accreditation process to a seven year process.
-A full site visit and evaluation took place in the fall of 2016.
-The results of the report released in January 2017 listed six commendations and three recommendations for improvement none of which are fiscal in nature.
-Most recently the college received a mid-cycle evaluation in October 2019.
-The results were positive and no financial concerns were brought forward.
+A full site visit and evaluation took place in the fall of 2023.
+The results of the draft report released in October 2023 listed four commendations and four recommendations for improvement none of which are fiscal in nature.